shinyquagsire23/OpenJKDF2/BUILDING.md

 ## Building OpenJKDF2

-Building is currently only tested on Arch Linux, Ubuntu, and MacOS.
-Windows builds require MinGW.
+Building is currently tested primarily on Arch Linux, Ubuntu 20.04, and MacOS Monterey.
+Windows releases are cross-compiled using MinGW, however MSVC/Visual Studio is supported.

 ### 1) Install dependencies